flastar-fr/easy_console_table/README.md

 Delete : methods ``Delete_column`` that takes as parameter a column's name in the table.
 If a column is delete, it gets removed in the filter.

 #### Set and Get a column
-Set : method ``set_column`` that takes as parameters a column's name and list of values.
+Set : method ``set_column`` that takes as parameters a column's name and a list of values.

 Get : method ``get_column`` that takes as parameter a column's name and return a list of values.